ofnode/of/README.md

 Difference
 ----------

  - Sound and video features are disabled due to use of closed-source FMOD and QuickTime libraries in openFrameworks which are not acceptable for this project.

-- OF_KEY_CTRL, OF_KEY_ALT and OF_KEY_SHIFT are not working because currently OF have to callback keyPressed() two times to check both for left and right modifiers.
+ - OF_KEY_CTRL/ALT/SHIFT are not working because currently openFrameworks have to callback keyPressed() two times to check both left and right modifiers.
 Use left or right keys in code directly (e.g. OF_KEY_LEFT_SHIFT).

-For other differences between openFrameworks and CrossOF see `Patches` folder.
+For other non-breaking changes of openFrameworks see `Patches` folder.

 Installing
 ----------